On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Interviews and the Rooney Rule

-The value $C_{\mathrm{2SR}}$ is exponentially dependent\footnote{See definition of $C_6$ in the proof.} on signal variance $\sigma_\eta$, which implies that a sufficiently large $\sigma_\eta$ is required to obtain a reasonable bound.
-That is, if the additional signal $\eta_i$ tends to be informative (i.e., $\sigma_\eta$ is large), the minority finalist frequently beats the majority finalist to be hired, despite its $\hat{q}_i$ being underestimated.
+In the proof of Theorem~\ref{thm:rooney_main}, we show that the factor of \eqref{eq: C2S regret result} exhibits an exponential dependency\footnote{See definition of $C_6$ in the proof.} on signal variance $\sigma_\eta$, which implies that a sufficiently large $\sigma_\eta$ is required for a reasonable bound.